Model Checking Flat Freeze LTL on One-Counter Automata: Preliminaries

 Recall the 1-CA $\cC_2$, $\cC_3$ and $\cC_4$ from Figure~\ref{fig:example_fltl_four_automata}.
 In the 1-CA $\cC_2^{(\varphi)}$, which is constructed in the same way as $\cC_1^{(\varphi)}$ but with transition labels from $\cC_2$ rather than $\cC_1$, there is a valid computation starting in $(v_0,c)$ over the path that goes through $v_3^{aux}$ and $v_5^{aux}$ and ends up visiting $\langle v_3,\emptyset\rangle$ infinitely many times.
 This means that the right side of $\varphi$ becomes true in $\cC_2$ after one step.
 Similarly, in $\cC_3^{(\varphi)}$, there is a valid computation over any path that goes through $v_4^{aux}$ and $v_5^{aux}$ to $\langle v_3,\emptyset\rangle$, which means that the right side of $\varphi$ becomes true in $\cC_3$ after two or more steps.
 Finally, in $\cC_4^{(\varphi)}$, the state $\langle v_3,\emptyset\rangle$ can never be reached, since there is no computation from $(v_1,c)$ in $\cC_4$ that satisfies $\varphi$.

-If $\varphi$ included any negated atomic formulas of the form $\downarrow_{r'} \varphi'$, auxiliary states with disequality tests would be needed in the product automaton.
-For a general description of how to construct the product automaton and a proof, see \cite{DemriS10}. \end{example}
+If $\varphi$ featured any negated atomic formulas of the form $\downarrow_{r'} \varphi'$, auxiliary states with disequality tests would be needed in the product automaton.
+For a general description of how to construct the product automaton and a proof, see \cite{DemriS10}. \end{exa}

 Note that the definition of 1-CA with parameterised tests in~\cite{DemriS10} includes parameterised equality and disequality tests (as in the present paper) together with parameterised inequality tests, i.e., testing whether the counter value is less than or greater than the value of a parameter.
 However, it is clear from the details of the reduction that only equality and disequality tests are needed, and thus we do not consider inequality tests in this paper.